A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

-The target operation is found to be similarly affected without using the harmonic mean by suppressing ionic conduction through the flux limiter coefficient and to a far lesser degree by the choice of interpolation function used to apply the limited form (see right-hand panels of the bottom and middle row of \fig{fig:conduction_operator_configuration_study_results}, respectively).
-Setting $\alpha_{i} = \alpha_{e} = 0.05$, which amounts to a ten-fold reduction in the maximum ion heat flux from the reference simulations, again leads to a peak BWA ion temperature nearly twice as hot as the reference case during stagnation and similarly increased neutron total yield from stagnation, whilst the other metrics are essentially unaffected, but is substantially reduced relative to the purely diffusive expression \eqref{eq:fourier_heat_flux}.
-This is consistent with the findings from the scaling factor study where the role of ion conduction during the compression phase was shown to be negligible.
-The fact that there is very little change to any of the metrics if the fraction of the maximum ion heat flux is allowed to increase arbitrarily, i.e.\;for $\alpha_{i} \geq 1$, again suggests that the ionic heat flow is not strongly flux-limited.
-This is further backed up by the observation that switching to the softer harmonic interpolation method \eqref{eq:harmonic_heat_flux} acts to slightly increase the stagnation temperature by cutting the effective heat flux, whereas the min-capped approach \eqref{eq:min_capped_heat_flux} slightly enhances it.
-The ratio $Q_{\text{eff}}/Q_{\max}$ is then close to unity (see \fig{fig:flux_limiter_interpolation_models}) since in the strongly flux-limited regime one would expect a much larger effect, especially from using harmonic interpolation.
-In contrast, the evidence does not suggest that electron heat flow is flux-limited as no significant sensitivities are observed for any of the configuration changes considered, in agreement with the expectations noted in Sec. \ref{subsec:kinetic_effects}.
+Interestingly, the target operation is found to be similarly affected without using the harmonic mean if ionic conduction is instead suppressed through the flux limiter coefficient.
+Setting $\alpha_{i} = \alpha_{e} = 0.05$, which amounts to a ten-fold reduction in the maximum ion heat flux from the reference simulations, again leads to a reverberation temperature nearly twice as hot as the reference case.
+On the other hand, the other metrics are very weakly affected.
+This is consistent with the findings from the scaling factor study where the role of ion conduction during the compression phase was shown to be negligible (\fig{fig:scaling_factor_study_results}).
+The fact that there is very little change to any of the metrics if the fraction of the maximum ion heat flux is allowed to increase arbitrarily, i.e.\;for $\alpha_{i} \geq 1$, again suggests that the ionic heat flow is not strongly flux-limited, but rather can be considered \quotes{quasi-nonlocal}.
+This is further supported by the observation that switching from the exponential interpolation method \eqref{eq:exponential_heat_flux} used in the reference case to the softer harmonic interpolation \eqref{eq:harmonic_heat_flux} leads to a slightly hotter main reverberation by cutting the effective heat flux; using the min-capped approach \eqref{eq:min_capped_heat_flux} slightly cools this feature by almost the same degree.
+The ratio $Q_{\text{eff}}/Q_{\max}$ must therefore be of order unity, where the difference between the min-capped and harmonic methods to the exponential model are roughly equal and opposite (see \fig{fig:flux_limiter_interpolation_models}).
+In the strongly flux-limited regime one would expect a much smaller effect from switching from exponential to min-capped interpolation.